 Under its programmes, TYPF has produced a number of reports and publications, which include a larger report on overall programmatic development and findings over years, as well as shorter publications on sub-projects that have been undertaken under specific programmes.
 These have been listed in order of date of publication.

-It has been designed as a tool for young people to advocate with state and national-level policymakers and government officials for the inclusion and/or strengthening of CSE within existing policies and programmes that address adolescent and young people's sexual and reproductive health.
+The report shares the experiences and recommendations from a state-level consultation held in 2011 that engaged with 52 youth activists and leaders in Uttar Pradesh.
+It has been designed as a tool for young people to advocate with state and national level policymakers and government officials for the inclusion and/or strengthening of CSE within existing policies and programmes that address adolescent and young people's sexual and reproductive health.